junxit/us-congress-bills-111/metadata.md

 - 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 Without written report.
 - 2009-12-17 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with amendments.
 Without written report.
 - 2009-12-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 234.
+- 2010-05-14 — Amendment SA 4043 agreed to in Senate by Unanimous Consent.
+- 2010-05-14 — Amendment SA 4043 proposed by Senator Dodd for Senator Lieberman. (consideration: CR S3789; text: CR S3789) In the nature of a substitute.
+- 2010-05-14 — Amendment SA 4044 agreed to in Senate by Unanimous Consent.
+- 2010-05-14 — Amendment SA 4044 proposed by Senator Dodd for Senator Lieberman. (consideration: CR S3789; text: CR S3789) To amend the title.
+- 2010-05-14 — Committtee amendments withdrawn by Unanimous Consent. (consideration: CR S3789)
+- 2010-05-14 — Measure laid before Senate by unanimous consent. (consideration: CR S3788-3789; text of measure as reported in Senate: CR S3788-3789)
+- 2010-05-14 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2010-05-14 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.
+- 2010-05-14 — Senate amendment agreed to: Amendment SA 4043 agreed to in Senate by Unanimous Consent.
+- 2010-05-14 — Senate amendment agreed to: Amendment SA 4044 agreed to in Senate by Unanimous Consent.
+- 2010-05-14 — Senate amendment proposed (on the floor): Amendment SA 4043 proposed by Senator Dodd for Senator Lieberman.(consideration: CR S3789; text: CR S3789)
+- 2010-05-14 — Senate amendment proposed (on the floor): Amendment SA 4044 proposed by Senator Dodd for Senator Lieberman.(consideration: CR S3789; text: CR S3789)
+- 2010-05-14 — Senate amendment submitted
+- 2010-05-14 — Senate amendment submitted